netidx/netidx-book/src/overview.md

 without needing to micro manage the delegation going on in various organizational units.

-The primary design goal was a scaleable architecture, but I should also mention that the resolver server itself is pretty fast, and uses a number of strategies to minimize memory use.
-It's entirely possible to put 100 million names in a single instance on a single machine with 32 - 64 gig of ram.
-You get roughly 1 million names per 500 MB of ram, assuming your paths aren't crazy long.
+While the primary design goal was a scaleable architecture, the resolver server itself is also architected for efficiency, and uses a number of strategies to minimize memory use.
+As a result it's possible to put 100 million names in a single instance on a single machine with 32 - 64 gig of ram.
+As a rule of thumb you get roughly 1 million names per 500 MB of ram, assuming your paths are a reasonable length.

 ### Publisher/Subscriber